I’m Not Religious, I’m Spiritual

 How can the generation that preaches individuality (be who you want to be, follow your passion, just do you) be the same generation that is the most similar to one another?

-It’s ironic; If everyone is different no one is.
+It’s ironic; If everyone is different then no one is.

 It’s not rebellious to dye your hair and get your nipple pierced if the other ten people in the alternative vegan fusion bakery have done the same thing.